djwinick/first-git-repo/README.md

-# first-git-repo
+#This is my first git repo

-This is my first git repo
+I like coding and am having fun. :)